avtomat-hub/avtomat-hub.github.io/_aws/workflows/resource_cleanup/index.md

 6. Delete resources that are discovered in current run and ready for deletion
 7. Schedule newly detected resources for deletion by uploading to S3

-The workflow is scheduled to run once a day through a CloudWatch Event Rule.<br/> Adjustable by passing a custom `schedule` to the [schedule](https://github.com/avtomat-hub/aws-workflow-resource-cleanup/tree/main/terraform/modules/schedule) module.<br/>
+The workflow is scheduled to run once a day through an EventBridge Rule.<br/> Adjustable by passing a custom `schedule` to the [schedule](https://github.com/avtomat-hub/terraform-aws-workflow-resource-cleanup/tree/main/modules/schedule) module.<br/>

 Workflow logs can be found in CloudWatch Logs.